• Feb 27, 2026

 • Insurance applications.
 Whether for home, car, or other types of insurance, providers often require proof of address for verification purposes.

-In all of these cases, acceptable documents might include utility bills, tenancy agreements, or government correspondence.
+In all of these cases, acceptable documents for proof of address in the UK might include utility bills, tenancy agreements, or government correspondence.

 • Bank statement

-• Utility bill for gas, electricity, water, internet, etc. linked to the property
+• Utility bill for gas, electricity, water, internet, etc., linked to the property

 • Letters from a recognized public authority or public servant/any government-issued correspondence